 Adopted by reference.
 Ch.
 145, Wis.
-Stats., and the State Plumbing Code, Chapters COMM 81 through 87, Wis.
+Stats., and the State Plumbing Code, Chapters SPS 381 through 387, Wis.
 Adm.
-Code, are adopted and by reference made a part of this chapter with the same force and effect as though set out in full.
+Code and all amendments thereto, are adopted and by reference made a part of this chapter with the same force and effect as though set out in full.
 Failure to comply with any of the provisions of such regulations shall constitute a violation of this chapter, punishable according to the penalties provided herein.

 To be on file.
 A copy of the State Plumbing Code shall be on file in the offices of the Plumbing Inspector and the City Clerk.

 No person may engage in or work at plumbing in the state unless licensed to do so by the Department of Safety and Professional Services.
 Licenses shall be issued only to individuals and no license shall be issued to or in the name of any firm or corporation.
 No such license shall be transferable.
 It is unlawful for any licensed master plumber to allow the use of his or her license, directly or indirectly, for the purpose of obtaining local permits for others or to allow the use of his or her license by others to install plumbing work.

 Removal of stoppages in waste and drain pipes will not need a permit.

 The following provisions of Wis.
 Stats.
 Chapter 145 are excepted from the licensing or registration requirements of Section 145.06.

 Plumbing work done by a property owner in a one-family building owned and occupied by him or her as his or her home or farm building.

 Plumbing from the private water supply pump to and including the initial pressure tank and connection to an existing water distribution system, when installed by persons licensed under Wis.
 Stats.
 Ch.
 280.